Sevitte/JavascriptFormValidation/README.md

-This is a simple HTML form
+These are two versions a simple HTML form.
+One is using Javascript, the other one jQuery library.

 It is supposed to contain fields for: